gecko0307/dagon/doc/Collision Detection.md

 Convex CD is largely based on the theory formulated by Hermann Minkowski.
 Specifically, intersection between convex sets A and B occurs if and only if the origin belongs to the Minkowski difference of A and B: `A ⊕ -B`.
 The Gilbert-Johnson-Keerthi (GJK) algorithm is a classic application of this theory, efficiently finding the distance between convex shapes by searching for the point in the Minkowski difference closest to the origin; if that distance is zero, they intersect.

-Dagon's `collision` package implements a number of popular CD algorithms, including GJK and Minkowski Portal Refinement (MPR), which is generally more numerically stable.
+Dagon's `collision` package implements two popular CD algorithms generalized for arbitrary convex shape: GJK and MPR (Minkowski Portal Refinement), which is generally more numerically stable.
 The package also provides a simple sphere-based CD framework (`dagon.collision.collision`) that easily integrates with Dagon's ECS.

 Collision response is a process of resolving collisions, which is necessary for rigid body mechanics widely used in games to approximate real-world behaviour.
 Physically-based collision solver is the heart of a dynamics engine; if you want your objects to behave as realistically as possible in real time, you need that.
 However, in many games you can get by using a simplified (usually, position-based) form of collision response.
 Instead of tracking velocities and impulses and caching contacts, like in a full-featured physics engine, you can simply iterate through all collisions and translate the object by penetration depth along each intersection normal.
 This works perfectly for kinematic movement models where Newton's first law of motion does not hold (inertia is not taken into account), which is commonly seen in game genres where characters are expected to move fully predictably at constant speeds, platformers and RPGs being typical examples.
 That being said, nothing stops you from including dynamic characteristics such as mass in your kinematic system if you need them.